danishebadulla326/NSA/README.md

-# Replication Instructions for "Normalized Space Alignment: A Versatile Metric for Representation Space Discrepancy Minimization"
+# Replication Instructions for "Normalized Space Alignment: A Versatile Metric for Representation Space Analysis"

-This repository contains code and instructions for replicating the results of the paper titled "Normalized Space Alignment: A Versatile Metric for Representation Space Discrepancy Minimization."
+This repository contains code and instructions for replicating the results of the paper titled "Normalized Space Alignment: A Versatile Metric for Representation Space Analysis."
 The experiments are divided into four parts: **NSA - AutoEncoder**, **Adversarial Analysis**, **GNN Analysis** and **CNN Analysis**.
 Follow the steps below to replicate the results:

 ## Requirements